A change to EU trade rules is going to push 200,000 people into poverty.

 Want to know more?
 Read about the issue in more detail here.
 Got a question?
 Find our FAQs here.

-Earlier this year, Fairtrade supporters sent over 75,000 emails to their Members of European Parliament (MEPs).
-These emails asked MEPs to contact Neven Mimica, EU Commissioner for International Development, about the urgent fact that these vulnerable farmers are not receiving the critical support they were promised so that they can keep earning a living from farming.
+In April 2015, Fairtrade supporters sent over 75,000 emails to their Members of European Parliament (MEPs).
+These emails asked MEPs to contact Neven Mimica, EU Commissioner for International Development and raise the urgent issue that vulnerable sugar cane farmers are not receiving the critical support they were promised so that they can keep earning a living from farming.

 ||This campaign is supported by a grant from the European Union.